 Planning the Initial Visit

-In the initial complimentary consultation, your surgeon will ask for a complete medical history, then examine your breasts and check for causes of the gynecomastia.
+During the initial complimentary consultation, your surgeon will ask for a complete medical history, then examine your breasts and check for causes of the gynecomastia.
 Don’t hesitate to ask your surgeon any questions you may have during the initial consultation, including your concerns about the recommended treatment or the costs involved.

 Cost of Male Breast Reduction